aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Future integration with other language model architecture

-Rationale: `tinymorph` should be able to extend to different [model architectures](https://www.llama.com/) with variety of SAEs.
+Rationale: `morph` should be able to extend to different [model architectures](https://www.llama.com/) with variety of SAEs.

 > [!IMPORTANT] PR-LR2
 >
 > Support different distribution platforms.

-Rationale: `tinymorph` will first ship a web interface.
+Rationale: `morph` will first ship a web interface.
 It should then reserve the ability to be packaged into a standalone universal binary that can be run on different operating systems and architectures.

 ## Operational and Environmental Requirements